Ajdev11/Cloudedge-AssetModules/README.md

 Contributions are alway
 `git checkout -b feat
 .
-Commit your changes and
+Commit your changes a
 `git commit -am 'Add some features or commit messag

 `git push origin feature/YourFeature